 Clearly these are early days and the majority of the population has not yet truly embraced voice interfaces and has barely used them for shopping.
 Everyone is on a steep learning curve and iterations are part of the process.
 Google however, has more to accomplish this time than toppling established search sites or rivaling (besting?) iOS with Android.
 In one pass, it has to assemble a disparate group of brands into a cohesive purchasing experience, match its biggest competitor’s fulfillment capacity, develop a new shopping habit in its user base, and grow Google Assistant revenues without cannibalizing existing ad revenue streams, all while its opponent keeps upping the stakes and chipping away at Google's core business.

 Let’s not forget that every other entity entering the space largely has the equivalent scenario as Google, even Apple.
-They too, if they want any chance of success, have to wrestle daunting issues that by its dominant digital commerce competences, Amazon is above.
-Amazon is a length ahead, having “only” to focus on greater adoption and improvement—substantial challenges in and of themselves.
+They too, if they want any chance of success, have to wrestle daunting issues that by its dominant digital commerce position, Amazon is above.
+Now with a substantial head start, Amazon “only” has to focus on greater adoption and improvement—substantial challenges in and of themselves.

 Never say never, but it’s truly doubtful that Amazon has many worries over this.